cxbeat/mediterraneancoin-abe/README.md

 Input
 -----

-To display Namecoin or any block chain with data somewhere other than the default Bitcoin directory, specify "datadir" in abe.conf, e.g.:
+To display Mediterraneancoin or any block chain with data somewhere other than the default Bitcoin directory, specify "datadir" in abe.conf, e.g.:

     datadir = /home/mrtexaznl/.mediterraneancoin